ranjit002/Unet/README.md

 # Unet
-Implementation of Unet for binary segmentation task
+Implementation of a deep convolutional network (Unet) for binary segmentation task

 The pictures below come from a model trained completely on my laptop!
 These pictures are all part of the testing dataset, so the model hasn't seen them before.